Skip to content

 Which documents are accepted?

-The values accepted by the Ministry are:
+The values the Ministry accepts:

-- DNI (also requires the support number — the identifier that appears on the back of the DNI below the IDESP code).
+• DNI (also requires the support number: the identifier that appears on the back of the DNI below the IDESP code).

-- NIE (foreign resident ID for foreigners with residence in Spain aged 14+).
+• NIE (foreign resident ID for foreigners with residence in Spain aged 14+).

-- Passport (common for foreign travellers in this age group).
+• Passport (common for foreign travellers in this age group).

-- ID document from the country of origin, if it’s a recognised official document.
+• ID document from the country of origin, if it’s a recognised official document.

 If the minor has a DNI or NIE, the second surname must also be entered.